chinnuarya5858/language-flashcards-app/README.md

-# 🧠 Language Flashcards App
+# 🧠 Language Learning Flashcard App

 A Django-based web application that helps users learn and review vocabulary through interactive flashcards.
 It supports full user authentication, CRUD operations, and RESTful APIs for flexible front-end interaction using JavaScript.